The EU’s sanctions paradox: frozen Russian assets and EU Bilateral Investment Treaties

 Lukas Schaugg

-Policy Advisor at the International Institute for Sustainable Development (IISD) and co-author of the ‘Frozen Assets, Hot Claims’ report
+Policy Advisor at the International Institute for Sustainable Development (IISD) and contributor to the ‘Frozen Assets, Hot Claims’ report

 Show more information on Lukas Schaugg